< Previous Next >

 intertidal to subtidal central California to southern Alaska size to 8cm

-This species is occasionally found intertidally in the Northwest.
+This is a fairly common species.
 The color is usually shades of green or brown but may have variable patterns and blotches of white and blue-green wavy lines.
 The sculpturing is mild and there are sparse hairs on the girdle giving an overall appearance of smoothness.
-The hairs are only branched near the base of the hair so the hairs mainly appear unbranched.
+The hairs are only branched near the base of the hair so largely appear unbranched.

 (synonym - Mopalia laevior)

-Placiphorella velata Placiphorella velata Placiphorella velata Placiphorella velata preserved specimen photographed intertidally photographed in aquarium underside of raised veil
+Placiphorella velata Placiphorella velata Placiphorella velata Placiphorella velata Freshwater Bay, WA, intertidal photographed intertidally photographed in aquarium - underside of raised veil

 Placiphorella velata Dall, 1879